 2. Why is it important to recycle water bottle caps?

 Recycling water bottle caps is important for several reasons.
 First, plastic caps are often made of different types of plastic than the bottles themselves.
 This means they require a separate recycling process.
-By recycling the caps separately, it ensures that they are properly sorted and processed, maximizing the efficiency of the recycling system.

-Moreover, recycling water bottle caps helps reduce the amount of plastic waste that ends up in landfills or oceans, preventing environmental pollution.
 By recycling, we can conserve resources and reduce the energy needed to produce new caps.
 Every cap that is recycled makes a difference in preserving the planet for future generations.

 3. Can water bottle caps be recycled if they are still attached to the bottle?